 The first year equips students with a thorough grounding in management fundamentals.
 Compulsory core courses cover the key tools, concepts and analytical skills used in all major functional areas as well as subjects like business strategy and business ethics which cut across disciplines.
-A unique feature of the first year is the Rural Immersion component which is introduced by a course on the Indian Social and Political Environment followed by a week during which students are divided into five-person teams to undertake projects in various rural locations in collaboration with local NGOs.

 The Curriculum Design Committee identified the following areas to be covered by the core courses: